-HDSB is now accepting secondary applications for February 2018 for two schools only:
+HDSB is now accepting secondary and elementary applications for September 2018.

 Final acceptance to our international students program will be based on the results of the assessment, so students are advised to complete the assessment as soon as possible.